 Summer-flowering anemones usually begin in late spring and stretch through the end of summer, offering months of continuous blooms.
 These species tend to originate in dry and hot areas where they are adapted to need less water than their spring counterparts.
 If you only plant a single variety, a summer-blooming type will give you the most extended window of flowers for the season.

 Finally, fall-blooming varieties put on heavy growth in the late summer and begin blooming as temperatures drop.
 Autumn-flowering varieties can take more direct sunlight than other types, but they still need the moist soil and regular watering of spring types.
-Colors are available equally distributed through the various blooming types, making it easy to mix and match for a cohesive design that lasts multiple months.
+Anemones bloom in various colors and are equally distributed through the various flowering types, making it easy to mix and match for a cohesive design that lasts multiple months.

 How Long Does the Anemone Season Last?